A breast rash describes redness and irritation of the skin on your breast. A breast rash can also be itchy, scaly, painful or blistered.

 Self-care for breast rash

-In the meantime, you may find some relief with self-care measures for your breast rash, such as:
+In the meantime, you may find some relief from your breast rash with these measures:

 - Take a warm bath or place a warm washcloth over the rash for a few minutes.